Tech Tips

 1) Unplug motor.

-3) Remove motor from step plate.Examine gear & plastic mechanism in motor.
-Check plate for broken or missing "C" clip (my clip was broken).
-This broken "C" clip caused the gear plate to wobble & damage motor.
-I also installed another plastic washer under gear plate to frame to take up any slack.
+3) Remove motor from step plate.Examine the gear & plastic mechanism in the motor.
+Check the plate for broken or missing "C" clip (my clip was broken).
+This broken "C" clip caused the gear plate to wobble & damage the motor.
+I also installed another plastic washer under the gear plate to frame to take up any slack.

-4) Installed new L/F Ford Taurus window motor (86-95 year) Part #bk655-1395.
-You will have to change the connection, because old connectors will not work (also the electric plug on the motor is reversed, but no problem) Now reinstall unit back on step.
+4) Installed new L/F Ford Taurus window motor (86-95 years) Part #bk655-1395.
+You will have to change the connection, because old connectors will not work (also the electric plug on the motor is reversed, but no problem) Now reinstall the unit back on step.
 It will work fine.

 Return to Tech Tips